-In the coming year a log is being developed which identifies changes needing to be made to the Constitution as they are identified by the Committee Team.
+An internal log is kept identifying changes needing to be made to the Constitution as they are identified by the Democratic Services Team.
 These may consist of errors, omissions, ambiguity or necessary changes of substance following the introduction of new legislation.
-A plan of action within a clearly defined time frame will track the changes needing to be made.
+Following next year's review the Constitution will be reviewed on an annual basis.